aniketrai8/Spring_SpringBoot/README.md

  - enviroment variables

 ### Assignment
-** Building a Student Mangement REST APIs, using dependency injection and REST APIs
+ <I>Building a Student Mangement REST APIs, using dependency injection and REST APIs</I>

 ### Good to know basics of for a better Understanding